 But this borough of 2.6 million residents has plenty of star power in its own right.
-The borough that gave us Spike Lee, Bernie Sanders, Barbara Streisand, and The Notorious B.I.G. is more popular than ever, as people from around the world come to celebrate and share in its diversity, creativity, and one-of-a-kind spirit.
+The borough that gave us Spike Lee, Bernie Sanders, Barbra Streisand, and The Notorious B.I.G. is more popular than ever, as people from around the world come to celebrate and share in its diversity, creativity, and one-of-a-kind spirit.

+First-time visitors wondering where to go and what to see in Brooklyn can easily feel overwhelmed by its scope.
 Like Manhattan, Brooklyn is its own collective of neighborhoods, each with its own history and culture, and each is worth a visit.
 Here’s part two of our guide to the Brooklyn neighborhoods you need to visit during your next visit to HI New York City (you can check out part one here).

 Columbia Waterfront, Cobble Hill, and Carroll Gardens